impersoft/Securcube-Whatsapp-Viewer/README.md

 ##Welcome to Securcube Whatsapp Viewer##

-This application can display whatsapp's chats and messages directly from its databases.
+This application is a forensic tool.
+It can display whatsapp's chats and messages directly from its databases.

 Supported databases format: